-Chinese Scalp Acupuncture (CSAscalp_spa) is a relatively new branch of acupuncture practice.
+Chinese Scalp Acupuncture (CSA) is a relatively new branch of acupuncture practice.
 Starting with Dr. Jiao in the 1970s, and perfected by Jason Hao DOM in the 1990s, this form of acupuncture directly addresses recent and long-standing neurological issues, sometimes with dramatic results.

 While the mechanism of this remarkable technique needs further clarification, hundreds of patients in the American southwest have attested to partial or full resolution of difficult to manage neurological conditions, or to remarkable ongoing management of degenerative neurological issues.
 Some neurological problems can expect recovery, as after stroke.
 These conditions tend to show accelerated recovery with CSA.
 Some other neurologic conditions, like essential tremor or MS, are degenerative or permanent, yet still may show rapid, remarkable improvements.
 While these improvements may be impermanent, they may greatly improve symptoms and quality of life when administered regularly.